 Texas also authorizes for the adoption of an adult by another adult.
 In order to obtain the adoption of an adult, the adult to be adopted must consent in writing to be adopted.

 From the initial consultation through the resolution of your case, we emphasize communication in order to keep you informed.
-If you have an adoption issue, call 512-212-4916 locally or toll free at 800-524-0139, or use our contact form to schedule a meeting.
+If you have an adoption issue, call 512-212-4916 or use our contact form to schedule a consultation.